UmmItC/Blog/content/en/blog/Linux/Dual-GPU-Passthrough-virt-manger/dual-gpu-passthrough-part3.md

 options root=<root> quiet rw intel_iommu=on iommu=pt
 ```

-By following these steps, you effectively modify your bootloader configuration to include the specified kernel parameters, enhancing your system's functionality and performance.
+Your bootloader configuration is now an instrument of virtualization magic.
+With carefully crafted parameters, it stands ready to unleash the full potential of your dual GPU passthrough setup.